 USAID Advancing Nutrition conducted a series of activities to better understand the suitability of food environment assessments for use in LMIC.
 A team of technical experts began by systematically identifying existing market-based assessments, conducting a series of ranking exercises, and consulting experts in food environment measurement to prioritize assessments most applicable for use in LMIC.
 Through the exercise, they identified food environment assessments most suitable for use in LMIC, which are also published in a peer-reviewed publication.

-As a next step, USAID Advancing Nutrition is testing the recommended assessments—including methods, tools, and metrics—to determine their suitability for use in LMIC.
-Findings from the pilot tests will be used to develop recommendations for implementing assessments in LMIC to monitor and evaluate market food environments.
-If gaps exist, recommendations will propose the development of new assessments.
-These recommendations and guidance will help USAID and partners identify opportunities for market food environments to support healthy and safe diets year-round, and to contribute to improving nutrition and health outcomes.
+As a next step, USAID Advancing Nutrition piloted a package of seven assessments—including methods, tools, and metrics—to determine their suitability for use in LMIC.
+Findings from the four pilot tests conducted in Liberia, Honduras, Nigeria, and Timor-Leste, were used to refine a guidance package including an instructions manual and accompanying data collection and analysis tools to assess market food environments at the activity-level.
+The food environment assessment package will be useful to activity teams at the design stage as a part of formative research and contextual analysis.
+Findings from conducting the food environment assessments will help USAID and partners identify opportunities for market food environments to support healthy and safe diets year-round, and to contribute to improving nutrition and health outcomes.